Eun Ji-won: 2007–2010: Variety Television and GYM Entertainment

 Eun returned with a single, "Adios," marking the beginning to his connection to Latin inspired music.
 His album Love, Death, Introspection (사랑 死랑 思랑) was released on October 30, 2007 with four new tracks and an instrumental version of "Adios".
 At this time, Eun joined the 13 Creative Unit, a subsidiary of Eyagi Entertainment.

 After appearing steadily in small entertainment television roles, Eun joined the KBS reality-variety show1 Night 2 Days as a founding member.
 The show was met with nation-wide recognition and Eun became a staple household name.
 He was praised for his comedic personality as "Eun Choding" and continued to explore his career as a variety entertainer.

+Eun was a host on the SBS live music program Inkigayo from May 11, 2008 to July 19, 2009.

 In early 2009, Eun left CH Entertainment and founded his own company, GYM Entertainment.

 Eun released his fifth full-length studio album, Platonic, an electronic dance album.
 The title track, "Siren", was a homage to his fans as his "last" dance song ever.
 However, he would continue to release the single While Buzzed, another electronic dance song.